microsoft/Document-Knowledge-Mining-Solution-Accelerator/docs/QuotaCheck.md

 1. Open the terminal in VS Code or Codespaces.
 2. If you're using VS Code, click the dropdown on the right side of the terminal window, and select `Git Bash`.
    ![git_bash](images/readme/git_bash.png)
-3. Navigate to the `scripts` folder where the script files are located and make the script as executable:
+3. Navigate to the `deployment` folder where the script files are located and make the script as executable:
    ```sh
     cd Deployment
     chmod +x quota_check_params.sh